The hazard of plastic bags in the ocean is greater than ever before. Studies show new effects and are revealing the extent of the problem it poses.

 - Food-flavored plastic pieces: Smaller pieces of plastic because they do not decompose soon, act as a place where microbes and algae grow, which are used as food by small marine animals.
 Once plastic gets coated with microbes and start to smell like food are sought out by small fish and other marine animals according to Guardian.
 These plastics ultimately reach people's table inside seafood.

-- effect of ocean pollution on marine life and this includes eating plastic bags.
+- Plastic ingestion is one effect of ocean pollution on marine life and this includes eating plastic bags.
 Small pieces of plastic can come from different plastic articles, so it is also difficult to separate effects for just plastic bags.
 The ABC News reports that 90% of birds have eaten plastic at some time in their lives.

 - Ecosystem affects: Plastic bags - both the non-degradable and the bio-degradable ones - deposited on coasts are affecting whole ecosystems finds a 2015 study.
 The place under them has little oxygen, nutrients and also sunlight.
 This affects growth of algae and there are only one-sixth of animals like worms and crabs in these areas compared to open areas.